Technical DataHOW DO WE APPLY E-COATING ON FLEXPIPE PARTS AND WHAT IS E-COATING?

 WARNING!
 The colors you’re about to see aren’t an exact match of those on Flexpipe pipes and joints.
 They were selected from images sent to us by Micom Laboratories in the same conditions as those mentioned previously.
 The purpose of these images is to show you the change in color rather than the colors themselves.

 As you can see, the blue pipe color changed slightly during the test.
-We consider the blue pipes to have a good resistance to UV.
-Furthermore, an experiment with the blue pipe outside Flexpipe’s facility demonstrated no bigger change than what is shown below after multiple years of being exposed to outdoor elements.
+We consider the blue pipes to have good resistance to UV.
+Furthermore, an experiment with the blue pipe outside Flexpipe’s facility demonstrated no more significant change than what is shown below after multiple years of exposure to outdoor elements.

 Black pipes are probably one of the most UV resistant parts of the Flexpipe system.
 We consider these pipes to be highly resistant to UV exposure.

 A small difference can be observed on gray pipes after UV exposition.
-However, the difference is small enough that we consider Flexpipe’s gray to have a good resistance to UV rays.
+However, the difference is small enough to consider Flexpipe’s gray to have good resistance to UV rays.

 Since these colors were selected from a photo taken without perfect light conditions, the white pipes look a little gray.
-As you can expect, this shade is desaturated as an absolute white would be the absence of any color.
-In this case, we can see that there is a slight desaturation when exposing the pipes to UV rays.
+As you can expect, this shade is desaturated as an absolute white would be the absence of color.
+In this case, we can see a slight desaturation when exposing the pipes to UV rays.
 Therefore, we consider white pipes to have good UV resistance.

 Yellow pipes have shown little to no change at all during the Weather-Ometer test.
 We consider the yellow pipe to be highly resistant to UV rays.

 The red pipes are by far the color that underwent the most drastic change.
-We recommend you avoid this color when creating structures that are meant to be used outside or located near large windows or doors.
-As a result, we consider the red pipes to have a very low resistance to UV exposure.
+We recommend avoiding this color when creating structures that are meant to be used outside or located near large windows or doors.
+As a result, we consider the red pipes to have a meager resistance to UV exposure.

-Flexpipe accessories and decking showed no significative change after being exposed to UV rays.
+Flexpipe accessories and decking showed no significant change after being exposed to UV rays.